brege/digital-heirlooms/README.md

 ./bin/run_backup.sh --config ~/.config/backup-kit-alternate
 ```

-Alternatively, use the `bin/use_env.sh` script to change the `config/backup.env` symlink to point to different environment files within your active configuration directory.
+Alternatively, use the `./bin/use_env.sh` script to change the `config/backup.env` symlink to point to different environment files within your active configuration directory.

+There is a branch available at [/tree/feature/multi-profile](https://github.com/brege/backup-kit/tree/feature/multi-profile) for better multi-profile support (**Work-in-progress**)

 ## Machine and Exclude Files